James M. Bennett High

 Free/discounted lunch recipients: 44.2% Help

-See top rated Maryland public schools
+See top rated Maryland high schools

 Compare James M. Bennett High to nearby high schools!